Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="Free additional SFP28-25G-1310nm-300m-SM Huawei transiver, and 1m long OS2 patch cable"
 >}}

-The board also came with travel case and half of a PCIe to USB adapter and a 12V power supply that one could use to power the board as a standalone device.
-Although this standalone configuration will not be of any use to me, for thoughs looking to develop just networking interface without any PCIe interface, this could come in handy.
+The board also came with a travel case and half of a PCIe to USB adapter and a 12V power supply that one could use to power the board as a standalone device.
+Although this standalone configuration will not be of any use to me, for those looking to develop just networking interfaces without any PCIe interface, this could come in handy.

-Overall the board looked a little worn, but both the transiver cages and PCIe connectors didn't look to be damaged.
+Overall the board looked a little worn, but both the transceiver cages and PCIe connectors didn't look to be damaged.

 ## Standalone configuration

-Before real testing could start I first did a small power up test using the PCIe to USB adapter that the seller provided.
-This allow us to power up the board and using the LEDs on the board and the heat produced by the FPGA I was able to do a quick check that the board seemed to be powering up at a surface level.
+Before real testing could start I first did a small power-up test using the PCIe to USB adapter that the seller provided.

+This allowed me to power up the board and using the LEDs on the board and the heat produced by the FPGA I was able to do a quick check that the board seemed to be powering up at a surface level (pun intended).

 ## PCIe interface

 {{< alert >}}
-As a reminder, this next test relied on the flash not having been wipped and someone else design still being loaded.
+As a reminder, this next test relied on the flash not having been wiped and someone else's design still being loaded.
 {{< /alert >}}

-Since I didn't want to directly plug this into my prized build server, I decided to use a rasperry pi 5 as my test device and got myself an extern PCIe adapter.
+Since I didn't want to directly plug this into my prized build server, I decided to use a Raspberry Pi 5 as my test device and got myself an external PCIe adapter.

-The Raspberry Pi 5 has a external PCIe Gen 2.0 x1 interface, though our FPGA can have up to a PCIe Gen 3.0 x8 interface, since PCIe is backwards compatible and the number of lanes on the interface can be downgraded plugging our FPGA with this Raspberry Pi should work.
+It just so happened that the latest Raspberry Pi 5 now features an external PCIe Gen 2.0 x1 interface.
+Though our FPGA can handle up to a PCIe Gen 3.0 and the board had a x8 wide interface, since PCIe standard is backwards compatible and the number of lanes on the interface can be downgraded, plugging our FPGA with this Raspberry Pi should work.

 {{< figure
     src="pi.jpg"